SKILLRAACETASK/SKILLRAACE-INTERNSHIP-TASKS/README.md

 etc) as additional instance variable in inherited class.
 Override royalty() method to deduct GST @12% on ebooks ii) Implement simple FLAMES game using Python.
+PHASE-II
+TASK 2 - Design an INDIAN FLAG using python turtle PHASE-III
+TASK 3 - Create a countdown timer using Python